-Market risk
+C2 Market risk

-Interest rate and inflation are the two most important financial risks SWE is exposed to.
-The continued political uncertainty and associated volatile markets results in a more volatile solvency position for SWE.
-However, it should be noted that a hedging programme was established in late March / early April 2020 that substantially removes interest rate and inflation volatility from SWE's balance sheet.
+Interest rate and inflation were the two most important financial risks SWE is exposed to when it started its activities in March 2019.
+A hedging programme was established in spring 2020 that substantially removes interest rate and inflation volatility from SWE's balance sheet.
 All market risks are assessed and aggregated according to the Standard Formula for the calculation of the regulatory SCR.

 Note also that SWE has put in place a Board approved Investment Policy which sets out the key requirements of the Prudent Person Principle and the controls to ensure that the requirements are complied with.